Bedford, Pennsylvania: Economy

-Bedford has both Walmart REI distribution centers and JLG Inc. due to its close location to major highways and cities.
+Bedford has both Walmart and REI distribution centers and JLG Inc. due to its close location to major highways and cities.
 There is also the Omni Bedford Springs Resort located just 5 miles from downtown.
 Each year this resort brings in hundreds of thousands of guests who support the local economy.
 The Bedford County Airport is also a local economy booster.
 In the year 2022 they had a total output of over $8,000,000 and employed 55 people.

 Transportation

 Bedford County Airport is a public use airport in Bedford County.
 It is owned by the Bedford County Airport Authority and is located four nautical miles (7.4 km) north of the central business district of the borough of Bedford.